 Summary Portugal to lose tax haven status under new tax rules Portugal’s first crypto license is given to Bison Bank Pioneer bitcoin-purchase home Portugal has witnessed a meteoric rise in crypto trading popularity in the past couple of months.
 An influx of Bitcoin families and incredible growth in the Bitcoin-run real estate industry speak volumes. […]

-Portugal’s laid-back attitude towards the taxation of crypto gains and its positive policy towards attracting high net worth individuals has long marked the country as a crypto-friendly favorite amongst overseas investors – or Non-Habitual Residents (NHRs).
+Portugal’s laid-back attitude towards the taxation of crypto gains and its positive policy towards attracting high-net-worth individuals has long marked the country as a crypto-friendly favorite amongst overseas investors – or Non-Habitual Residents (NHRs).

-Portugal’s tax-friendly environment, especially for rich expats, makes it something of a haven for crypto investing.
+Portugal’s tax-friendly environment, especially for rich ex-pats, makes it something of a haven for crypto investing.
 Investors can easily crypto on any number of leading platforms and enjoy the sunshine and fine ports too!
 Despite price falls in Bitcoin and the lack of a more cohesive crypto strategy aside from its low to zero taxation policy, the country still retains an exceptionally high volume of crypto trading online and moves Portugal up a place in the Coincub Q1 2022 ranking.

-Using crypto in Portugal
+Spending crypto in Portugal

 Portugal has a rapidly expanding digital currency culture and there are at least 4 ATMs dotted around the country with two located in Lisbon.
-Spending cryptocurrency is growing fast in a number of bars, restaurants and retailers.
+Spending cryptocurrency is growing fast in a number of bars, restaurants, and retailers.
 In addition, many popular world brands accept Bitcoin including Wikipedia, Microsoft, AT&T, and Gyft among others.